BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ```
 You shouldn't mess with most of these files and directories — particularly not the blocks and chainstate directories, which contain all of the blockchain data.
 However, do take careful note of the db.log and debug.log file, which you should refer to if you ever have problems with your setup.

-> **TESTNET vs MAINNET:** If you're using mainnet, then _everything_ will instead be stuck in the main ~/.bitcoin directory.
+> **TESTNET vs MAINNET:** If you're using mainnet, then _everything_ will instead be placed in the main ~/.bitcoin directory.
 These various setups _do_ elegantly stack, so if you are using mainnet, testnet, and regtest, you'll find that ~/.bitcoin contains your config file and your mainnet data, ~/.bitcoin/testnet3 contains your testnet data, and ~/.bitcoin/regtest contains your regtest data.

 ### Get Help